For years, I dressed like absolute shit.

 Age 7-13: also good.
 I wore a pair of Puma King astroturfs and a West Ham shirt and a huge smile for almost the entire time.

 Age 14: I first flirted with the idea of being interested in fashion.
-I begged my parents for money, and with the little they could give me, I would buy mostly fake gear from Romford Market.
-I wore Nike Air Force Ones (not fake) and 110s (fake) and electric blue TN shellsuits (not fake) with white piping.
-I had a baby blue neoprene Schott jacket with velour lining (fake).
-I had my name stitched in white onto a pair of adidas Predator Mania football boots (not fake).
-I had white polo shirt with a Burberry checkered collar (somehow also not fake) and a gorgeous blue leather Jacobs & Co. watch with a bedazzled bezel and a multi-coloured face (so fake that I don’t even think it could tell the time).
+My parents gave me everything they could – a Ralph Lauren polo shirt in every colour – but I wanted to experiment.
+I would lust after fake gear from Romford Market.
+I wore Nike Air Force Ones and 110s and electric blue TN shellsuits with white piping.
+I had a baby blue neoprene Schott jacket with velour lining.
+I had my name stitched in white onto a pair of adidas Predator Mania football boots.
+I had white polo shirt with a Burberry checkered collar and even a gorgeous blue leather Jacobs & Co. watch with a bedazzled bezel and a multi-coloured face that I bought with my dinner money from a kid at school (so fake that I don’t even think it could tell the time).

 It was a good year that came and went quickly.
 Youthful naivety gave way to a hormone tsunami and I quickly retreated into myself.
 I begged my mum to give it all away, skin crawling at the attention it garnered.

 From then on, I wore exactly as much as was required of me: dressing nice enough that I wouldn’t get picked on and beaten up but not so nice that I would get picked on and beaten up.
 I claimed no hobbies (save football) or subculture, no interests or forms of self-expression: I just wanted to be invisible.